justisGipson/google_cert/configuration_management_and_the_cloud/week_two/README.md

 it can trust the Puppet master, and the node can use the certificate from then on to identify itself when requesting a catalog

 Why do we care so much about the identity of the nodes?
-There's a bunch of reasons.
+There's a bunch of reasons...

-One of the reason why identity of the nodes matter is that the Puppet rules can sometimes include confidential information.
+One of the reason why identity of the nodes matter is that the Puppet rules can sometimes include confidential information

 Even if none of the rules hold confidential info, you want to be sure that the machine you're setting up as your web server really is your web server and not a rogue machine that just claims to have the same name

-All sorts of things could go wrong if random computers start popping up in your network with the wrong settings.
+All sorts of things could go wrong if random computers start popping up in your network with the wrong settings

 > If you're creating a test deployment to try out how Puppet rules get applied, and so you're only managing tests
 > machines, you can configure Puppet to automatically sign all requests, but you should never do this for real